 Payments to Certain Foreign Financial Entities and Other Foreign Entities.
 U.S. federal withholding tax at a rate of 30% will be imposed on certain payments to you or certain foreign financial institutions (including investment funds) and other non-U.S. entities receiving payments on your behalf, including distributions in respect of shares of our stock, if you or such institutions fail to comply with certain due diligence and other reporting rules as set forth in Treasury Regulations.
 Accordingly, the entity through which shares of our stock are held will affect the determination of whether such withholding is required.
-Withholding currently applies to payments of dividends and the IRS has advised that future guidance may provide that certain other payments made to or by certain foreign financial institutions may be subject to a 30% U.S. federal withholding taxes with respect to such dividends will be required to seek a refund from the IRS to obtain the benefit of such exemption or reduction.
+Withholding currently applies to payments of dividends and the IRS has advised that future guidance may provide that certain other payments made to or by certain foreign financial institutions may be subject to a 30% U.S. federal withholding tax.
+Stockholders that are otherwise eligible for an exemption from, or reduction of, U.S. federal withholding taxes with respect to such dividends will be required to seek a refund from the IRS to obtain the benefit of such exemption or reduction.
 Additional requirements and conditions may be imposed pursuant to an intergovernmental agreement, if and when entered into, between the U.S. and such institution's home jurisdiction.
 We will not pay any additional amounts to any stockholders in respect of any amounts withheld.
 You are encouraged to consult with your tax advisor regarding U.S. federal withholding taxes and the application of the Treasury Regulations in light of your particular circumstances.